abdrahmansoltan/Learning-Notes/Frontend/DEV/Webpack.md

 ---

-## Webpack different modes
+## Webpack different modes (Common, Development, Production, Test)

 ![webpack.prod.js](./img/webpack-modes.png)

 - **Approach 1:** Usually we have 2 modes (`development`, `production`), so we usually have 3 files:

+  - `webpack.common.js`
-  - `webpack.common.js` : this will have the common configuration between dev and prod which have all the common plugins before building both development and production
+    - this will have the common configuration between `dev` and `prod` which have all the common plugins before building both development and production
+  - `webpack.dev.js`
-  - `webpack.dev.js` : this will have the development configuration, it merges the common webpack as a first step then it make some configurations related to the dev and the development server.
+    - this will have the development configuration, it merges the common webpack as a first step then it make some configurations related to the dev and the development server.
+  - `webpack.prod.js`
-  - `webpack.prod.js` : this will have the production configurations, it merges the common webpack as a first step then it make some configurations related to the prod like
+    - this will have the production configurations, it merges the common webpack as a first step then it make some configurations related to the prod like:
       - minimizing the code
       - removing the source maps
       - adding a hash for the bundle every time it changes
       - adding plugins used in production only

 - **Approach 2:** pass the `env` variable to webpack and use it to determine which file to use